JeromeOfStridon/RegexBuilder/readme.md

 If you don't want to use RegexMatcher to match content against your RegexBuilder, you may use :

-- `String RegexBuilder::toString()` to get regular regex out
+- `String Regex::toString()` to get regular regex out
-- `Pattern RegexBuilder::compile()` to compile your RegexBuilder into a Pattern
+- `Pattern Regex::compile()` to compile your RegexBuilder into a Pattern

 #### 5.3.
 Recycle

-We strongly encourage you to embed RegexBuilder in other RegexBuilder, to do so you shall convert your `RegexBuilder` to a `Group` using `Group RegexBuiler::asGroup()`
+We strongly encourage you to embed Regex in other Regex, to do so you shall convert your `Regex` to a `Group` using `Group Regex::asGroup()`
 Doing so will result of losing RegexBuilder specific properties : `anchorStart` and `anchorEnd`.